The Univalence Principle: Univalent foundations

 With this in mind, and inspired by Makkai (see \cite[p.~1279]{voevodsky_2015}), Voevodsky conceived Univalent Foundations (UF) with a more ambitious goal: a foundational language for mathematics, \emph{all} of whose constructions are invariant under equivalences of structures.
 Since in UF proofs are particular constructions, this implies a similar invariance of properties.

 For a foundational language for mathematics to satisfy such a ``global'' univalence principle, we must exclude any properties such as $0\in G$ mentioned above.
 Like the structure-specific languages of Blanc, Freyd, and Makkai, UF achieves this using dependent types.
-In fact UF is a form of homotopy type theory (HoTT); we give a brief review in \Cref{sec:review-uf}.
+In fact UF is a form of homotopy type theory (HoTT), and so we often speak of ``HoTT/UF''.
+We give a brief review of HoTT/UF in \cref{sec:review-uf}.

 More than this is true, however.
 The univalence principle is a generalization of the \emph{indiscernibility of identicals}---the statement that \emph{equal} objects have the same properties---in which equality is replaced by a suitable notion of equivalence.
-However, in a foundational language for mathematics, the converse \emph{identity of indiscernibles} generally also holds automatically, because of the presence of \emph{haecceities}.
-Namely, if $x$ and $y$ have all the same properties, then this applies also to the property of ``being equal to $x$''; hence, since $x$ is equal to $x$, also $y$ is equal to $x$.
+However, in a foundational language for mathematics, the converse \emph{identity of indiscernibles} generally also holds automatically, because of the presence of haecceities.
+Philosophically, a \emph{haecceity} is the property of an object being itself; mathematically we use it to refer to the property of ``being equal to $x$'', for some fixed $x$.
+Now if $x$ and $y$ have \emph{all} the same properties, then this applies also to this property of ``being equal to $x$''; hence, since $x$ is equal to $x$, also $y$ is equal to $x$.

 This means that in any foundational language satisfying the global univalence principle, \emph{equivalent structures must be equal}.
 This may seem impossible, but HoTT/UF achieves it by expanding the notion of ``equality'', enabling it to carry information and coincide with equivalence.
 The basic objects of HoTT/UF are \emph{types}, which behave not like discrete sets but like spaces in homotopy theory, and the foundational notion of ``equality'' behaves like \emph{paths} in such a space.
 (We generally refer to this notion of equality as ``identification'', to avoid the conceptual baggage that comes along with words like ``equality'' and ``path''.)